hungptit/tools/README.md

 ```

 ### mfind ###
-mfind is a alternative solution to GNU find command.
-This command is significantly faster and it also allows to do a lot more thing with the regular expression.
+**mfind** is an alternative solution to [GNU find](https://www.gnu.org/software/findutils/manual/html_mono/find.html) command.
+This command is significantly faster than GNU find (see benchmark results below) and it also support extended regular exprssion syntax by default.
 Below are typical use cases for mfind.

 **Find files in a given folder**